 - Round trip plane ticket

-- Accommodations – housing shared with roommates at a team member’s home
+- Accommodations – housing shared with roommates at the home of a FCM family

 - Internship/Staff Meal Plan